JaimeArboleda/nestedcvtraining/README.md

 ## Limitations

-For the moment it only works in binary classification settings, but I plan to adapt it to multilabel classification.
+- For the moment it only works in binary classification settings, but I plan to adapt it to multilabel classification.
+- The model returned cannot be fitted, because it is an ensemble model built using the inner cross-validation procedure and fitting it should be done only by using this procedure.

 ## Examples